novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 Key features of Firebase Realtime Database also include scalability and cross-platform compatibility.
 Companies like [Stage](https://firebase.google.com/case-studies/stage-app) and [Galarm](https://firebase.google.com/case-studies/acintyo-galarm-app) use Firebase to send personalized and automated notifications to their users.

-Now that we've explored the different real-time technologies and their features.
-Let’s implement these technologies in a ReactJS application in the next section.
+Now that we've explored the different real-time technologies and their features, in the next section, we’ll implement these technologies in a ReactJS application.

 ## Setting up a React project

 Having discussed the real-time notifications in detail, let’s learn how to use them in a React.js application.
-The source code for this project is on [GitHub](https://github.com/Kizmelvin/react-notifications).
+The source code for this project is on [GitHub](https://github.com/novuhq/blog/tree/main/2024/Nov/MCID-186/source-code).
 Let’s start by setting up the project environment.

 Create the project folder and add a new [React.js](https://react.dev/) project inside it via the terminal with the command below: